-When traveling solo to Leh Ladakh, you must plan for the flow of the trip rather than following a day by day wise plan.
+When traveling solo to Leh Ladakh, you must plan for the flow of the trip rather than following a day by the day-wise plan.
 The fixed itinerary for a Ladakh trip might suit people with groups and their own commute.
 But, when you plan a solo trip to Ladakh, following a fixed itinerary can be a challenge.

-Traveling to Ladakh in this manner will help you enjoy with whatever time on hand and also be focused on covering most of the places you planned to visit rather just worrying on the commute to hop from one place to another and match your day wise Ladakh itinerary plan.
+Traveling to Ladakh in this manner will help you enjoy with whatever time on hand and also be focused on covering most of the places you planned to visit rather than just worrying about the commute to hop from one place to another and match your day-wise Ladakh itinerary plan.

 Hence, when any kind of solo trip to Ladakh, it is always best to just have a rough sketch of the trip